Danny Boyle's unrealized projects: Telemark miniseries

 On October 11, 2013, Boyle was set to direct the World War 2 miniseries “Telemark,” with Simon Beaufoy writing, Christian Colson producing with Cloud Eight Films & Decibel for FX.

 Untitled David Bowie movie musical

 In 2014, Boyle was set to direct a jukebox musical featuring David Bowie’s songs with Frank Cottrell Boyce writing the screenplay, until Bowie rejected the project and Boyle agreed to direct Steve Jobs.

 Miss Saigon movie musical

 On March 10, 2016, Boyle was in talks to direct the feature film adaptation of the musical Miss Saigon with Cameron Mackintosh and Working Title Films’ Tim Bevan and Eric Fellner set to produce the film.

 2020s

 Methuselah

 On May 15, 2020, after James Watkins, Joachim Rønning, Tony Gilroy, and Jon Watts were hired to direct the biblical epic “Methuselah,” Boyle was set to direct with Beaufoy writing a new draft, Michael B. Jordan attached to star and produce with David Heyman and Jeffrey Clifford for Warner Bros. to distribute.

+Antarctica

+On March 9, 2023, Boyle was set to direct and write “Antarctica,” a survival drama about Colin O’Brady and Louis Rudd’s race to be the first person to traverse Antarctica alone for Searchlight Pictures to distribute, and later that July, it was reported that Colin Farrell and Austin Butler were in talks to star in the movie.

+Offers

+American Psycho

+In the 1990's, Boyle was offered to direct the feature film adaptation of Bret Easton Ellis's novel American Psycho because he was on Leonardo DiCaprio's shortlist for directors for Lionsgate Films to hire, which was ultimately directed by Mary Harron.